uberhacker/docs-1/content/desktop/windows/wsl.md

     ```

     Optionally, select any additional distributions you would like to enable the Docker-WSL integration on.

-    > **Note**
-    >
-    > The Docker-WSL integration components running in your distro depend on glibc.
-This can cause issues when running musl-based distros such as Alpine Linux.
-Alpine users can use the [alpine-pkg-glibc](https://github.com/sgerrand/alpine-pkg-glibc){:target="_blank" rel="noopener" class="_"} package to deploy glibc alongside musl to run the integration.

 3. Select **Apply & Restart**.